syhner/next-kickstart/README.md

 ## 📚 Features

-Features which require configuration (using environment variables) can be enabled by uncommenting just a few lines in their configuration

 - 🏗️ [**TypeScript**](#typescript) - Configured to maximize type safety
 - ⚙️ [**T3 Env**](#t3-env) - Environment variable validation
 - 📏 [**ESLint**](#eslint) - Consistent code standards